 Your comments will be provided without reference to how you voted, unless the vote is mentioned in your comment or unless disclosure of the vote is necessary to understand your comment.
 At our request, the distribution agent or the solicitation agent will provide us with periodic status reports on the aggregate vote.
 These status reports may include a list of stockholders who have not voted and breakdowns of vote totals by different types of stockholders, as long as we are not able to determine how a particular stockholder voted.

-You may instruct the proxies to vote “FOR” or “AGAINST” on each proposal, other than Proposal 3 on which you are allowed to choose one year, two years or three years, or you may instruct the proxies to “ABSTAIN” from voting.
+You may instruct the proxies to vote “FOR” or “AGAINST” on each proposal, or you may instruct the proxies to “ABSTAIN” from voting.
 If you submit a signed proxy card/voting instruction form to allow your shares to be represented at the annual meeting but do not indicate how your shares should be voted on one or more proposals, then the proxies will vote your shares as the Board of Directors recommends on those proposals.
-Other than the proposals listed on pages 5-9, we do not know of any other matters to be presented at the meeting.
+Other than the proposals listed on pages 5-8, we do not know of any other matters to be presented at the meeting.
 If any other matters are properly presented at the meeting, the proxies may vote your shares in accordance with their best judgment.

 Proposal 1.
 To be elected under Allstate’s majority vote standard, each director must receive an affirmative vote of the majority of the votes cast.
 In other words, the number of shares voted “For” a director must exceed 50% of the votes cast on that director.
 Abstentions will not be counted as votes cast and will have no impact on the vote’s outcome.

-Proposals 2 – 8.
-Except for Proposal 3, to be approved, a majority of the shares present in person or represented by proxy at the meeting and entitled to vote must be voted “For” the proposal.
+Proposals 2 – 5.
+A majority of the shares present in person or represented by proxy at the meeting and entitled to vote must be voted “For” the proposal.
 Abstentions will have the effect of a vote against the proposal.
-With respect to Proposal 3, if none of the three frequency choices receive a majority vote, the Board will consider the frequency that receives a plurality of the votes cast as the recommendation of the stockholders.

 Brokers and banks have discretionary authority to vote shares in the absence of instructions on matters the New York Stock Exchange considers “routine,” such as the ratification of the appointment of the auditors.
-They do not have discretionary authority to vote shares in the absence of instructions on “non-routine” matters, such as the election of directors, say-on-pay, frequency of say-on-pay, approval of the director equity plan or the stockholder proposals.
+They do not have discretionary authority to vote shares in the absence of instructions on “non-routine” matters, such as the election of directors, say-on-pay, or the stockholder proposals.
 Broker non-votes will not be counted as shares entitled to vote on any of the foregoing matters and will have no impact on the vote’s outcome.